 - Dissemination of information available about the delivery of mental health and substance abuse services in the aftermath of large scale natural or human caused disasters, criminal events, acts of terrorism, etc.

-- Provide telephone and on-site consultation to states, U.S. Territories, and federally recognized Tribes via disaster behavioral health coordinators on effective planning and response to disasters and crisis events
+- Provided telephone and on-site consultation to states, U.S. Territories, and federally recognized Tribes via disaster behavioral health coordinators on effective planning and response to disasters and crisis events

 - Organization and facilitation of workshops, training events, regional conferences, and meetings addressing mental health and substance abuse disaster response and recovery using a combination of logistical knowledge and programmatic expertise